The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-4/lesson-5-inheritance/unit-4-5.md

 Q: What bad practice exists this code?

 #### Extends and Super
-To remove the repetative code AND to establish a relationship betwen `Programmer` and `Person`, we use the `extends` and `super` keywords to define our `Programmer` class:
+To remove the repetitive code AND to establish a relationship betwen `Programmer` and `Person`, we use the `extends` and `super` keywords to define our `Programmer` class:

 ```js
 class Person {